startable/pdtable/docs/usage/reading.rst

 Filtered reading
 ----------------

-Blocks can be filtered prior to parsing, by passing to a callable as ``filter`` argument to the reader functions.
+Blocks can be filtered prior to parsing, by passing a callable as ``filter`` argument to the reader functions.
 This can reduce reading time substantially when reading only a few tables from an otherwise large file or stream.

 The callable must accept two arguments: block type, and block name.
 Only those blocks for which the filter callable returns ``True`` are fully parsed.
-Other blocks are parsed only superficially i.e. only the block’s top-left cell, which is just enough to recognize block type and name to pass to the filter callable, thus avoiding the much more expensive task of parsing the entire block, e.g. the values in all columns and rows of a large table.
+Other blocks are parsed only superficially, meaning that only the block’s top-left cell is parsed, which is just enough to recognize block's type and name to pass to the filter callable, thus avoiding the much more expensive task of parsing the entire block, e.g. the values in all columns and rows of a large table.